ethicalAndroid/Snake-Eyed-Heroes/Character-Creation.md

 A Tool is a special Item that can be used several times.
 Only the Tool's owner can use it as a Tool, otherwise it is an Item.
 After a Challenge using a Tool lands on a 1, then the Tool stops working, as a regular item would.

-For example:
+When using a Tool for a regular challenge, the highest Difficulty rating it can be is 4.
+You can try outrageous challenges with your Tool, and still use that rating of 4.
+This ability does not apply for rolling to **Kill** or to **Survive**.

+Example tools:

 - A garden rake
 - A long spear